Ultimate Advanced Guide — Backend GraphQL Developer

 Introduction and Philosophy

 GraphQL is not just a replacement for REST — it’s a declarative contract between clients and servers.
-As a lead, your responsibilities are to ensure:
+As a GraphQL Developer, your responsibilities are to ensure:

 - Schema quality (easy to use, stable, evolvable)